woojae9488/fabric-survey-app/README.md

 If your computer has less than 1.5GB of memory, you need to add an -S option or an -s \<size> Option to create a swapfile.

 After all the scripts are run, the version will be checked at the end.
-Just check the go, docker, and docker-compose version.
+Check the versions of the other programs except python and pip.

 The source command is to set the necessary environment variables for starting the fabric network.